Teen acne can exacerbate the struggles most teens already face. Natural remedies can help.

-My adolescent daughter is devastated.
-Granted, at this age, it doesn’t take much to pull her into an emotional frenzy.
-Today’s culprit is a small, red bump that has appeared on her forehead, smack in the middle of her eyebrows.
+My adolescent daughter was devastated.
+Granted, at that age, it didn’t take much to pull her into an emotional frenzy.
+The culprit was a small, red bump that appeared on her forehead, smack in between her eyebrows.

-“What is this?” she claims, pointing at her head.
+“What is this?” she asks, pointing at her head.

 “This, this, this,” she says growing more agitated as she continues to point.

 “Oh that,” I reply, nonchalantly as I continue chopping lettuce for dinner.
 “It’s just a pimple.”

 By the look on her face, you would think that I had just told her she had horns growing out of her head.
 She immediately runs upstairs to her bedroom and slams the door.
 I imagine while she is up there she will engage in a staring match with her new discovery, believing that if she looks at her pimple long enough in the mirror, and with enough hatred, it will magically disappear.
 If that fails, she will undoubtedly sneak into my makeup bag in search of cover up.